70 years of progress in cervical cancer research

 1988

-30 years after that study, the cervical screening programme is rolled out across the UK with computerised invites that meant all eligible women were being offered screening.
+30 years after Wachtel's study, the UK rolled out a cervical screening programme with a computerised invite system to make sure all eligible women were offered screening.

-At that time, cervical screening looked for abnormal changes to cervical cells and aimed to pick up changes that could develop into cervical cancer if left untreated, early.
+At that time, cervical screening looked for abnormal changes to cervical cells and aimed to pick up changes that could develop into cervical cancer if left untreated.

-Within the first 25 years of the screening programme, the number of cervical cancer cases falls by a third
+Within the first 25 years of the screening programme, the number of cervical cancer cases fell by a third.

 1993